firstcontributions/first-contributions/additional-material/git_workflow_scenarios/undoing-a-commit.md

 The ```git reset --hard HEAD~2``` moves the current branch backward by 2 commit points at the same time reverting all changes you have made and remove the 2 snapshots we have just created from project history.

 P.s.
 Never perform ```git reset --hard``` if you've already pushed your commits to a shared repository as it will cause problems to everyone on that repository.

+After running git reset --hard uou can push the changes to remote repository by running git push -f
+Disclaimer: This must be done with Caution!